mburtoniii/sparts/README.md

-## Utilizing a Blockchain to Establish Trust with Open Source Used Across the SupplyChain
+## Utilizing a Blockchain to Establish Trust with Open Source Across the SupplyChain

 ## Introduction